 Hadas Maor is a contemporary art curator based in Tel Aviv.

-Her curatorial work often addresses theoretical notions that pertain to contemporary existence, and strives to identify significant relations between Israeli and international art while interlinking the work of emerging young artists with that of the well established ones.
+Maor’s curatorial work often addresses theoretical notions that pertain to contemporary existence.
+It strives to identify significant relations between Israeli and international art while interlinking the work of emerging young artists with that of the well established ones.
 A major emphasis in her work is promoting the creation of new, large-scale and site-specific works.

 view full bio